 Inquiries and Applications

 We are committed to responding to all fellowship inquires and applications.
 Please make sure to use the primary contact information, listed under ‘Contacts’, for inquiry and/or application to any of our surgical pathology subspecialty fellowship programs.
-If you do not receive a reply to your inquiry or application within what you feel is a reasonable amount of time, please email one or both of our secondary contacts, Tony Brooks (email@example.com) or Trina Pappadia (firstname.lastname@example.org), who will make sure the appropriate party follows up with you.
+If you do not receive a reply to your inquiry or application within what you feel is a reasonable amount of time, please email our secondary contact, Tony Brooks (firstname.lastname@example.org) who will make sure the appropriate party follows up with you.

 The Selection Process

 The selection process involves an initial assessment of your CV, personal statement and three letters of recommendation.
 Selected applicants will be invited for one-day interviews with the appropriate surgical subspecialty fellowship director (see list below), and staff members; for timing and logistical reasons, videoconference interviews may be offered as an alternative.

 Applications should be emailed directly to the desired program.
 Contact information for each program is listed below.
 A ground mail address has been provided in the event you are unable to send your application materials via email.

 Bone & Soft Tissue Pathology Fellowship (Not accepting applications)G. Petur Nielsen, M.D., Program Directorgnielsen@partners.org Massachusetts General Hospital, Bone & Soft Tissue Service)55 Fruit Street, Warren 219Boston, MA 02114